bfanselow/Python-Tutorials/class_method_types.md

 Therefore a static method can neither modify object state nor class state.
 Static methods are restricted in what data they can access - and theyâ€™re primarily a way to namespace your methods.

 Use of the different method types is often just a good way to **communicate** something about the method.
 Both static and class methods communicate that the method is essentailly unrelated to any specific instance of the class.
-However, a static method further communicates that the method does not involve any data related to the class.
+A static method further communicates that the method does not involve any data related to the class.
 Class methods are a nice and clean way to provide for "factory functions".
 ```
 import math
 class Pizza: